What Is the IRS Fresh Start Program?

 If your appeal is accepted, you'll need to resubmit your original application package.
 This includes Form 656 (or a new version if the old one isn’t available) and Form 433-A (OIC) or 433-B (OIC), plus the application fee.

-Benefits and drawbacks of the IRS Fresh Start Program
+Pros and cons of the IRS Fresh Start Program

 FAQ